mdnunez/encodingN200/README.md

 ### Hypothesis

-In this study, we directly tested the hypothesis that N200 latencies (EEG stimulus-locked negative peaks occurring between 150 and 275 milliseconds in female and male human subjects) reflect visual processing time that occurs before evidence accumulation, labeled visual encoding time (VET), in the context of cognitive theory.
+In this study, we directly tested the hypothesis that N200 latencies (EEG stimulus-locked negative peaks occurring between 150 and 275 milliseconds in human subjects) reflect visual processing time that occurs before evidence accumulation during quick decision making.

 ### Prerequisites